dart-lang/language/working/0723-static-extensions/feature-specification.md

 #### Type inference for fully resolved constructor tearoffs.

-Consider a fully resolved reference ("tearoff") of a constructor declared in an extension.
+Consider a fully resolved reference ("tearoff") of a constructor declared in an extension of the form `E.name` or `E<TypeArguments>.name`.
 We say that the "un-instantiated function type" of the constructor reference is `M Function(Signature)` where `M` is the un-instantiated on-type of the extension, and `Signature` is the parameter signature of the constructor (that is, the types of